haleanana/a-simple-card-game/README.md

 - The primary font used in this website is *Concert one*.
 This was used because it has a gaming feel but at the same time, a kind of mature feel  to it.

 **Gameplay**
--Initially, the number of cards were lower but was increased significantly to provide more challenge.
+- Initially, the number of cards were lower but was increased significantly to provide more challenge.

 ### Wireframes